yager-j/my-portfolio/README.md

 # Previous projects

 ## Circularity app game MVP
-Architected and built a native iOS app from scratch for iPhone and iPad, for a sustainability tech startup in Malmö.
+As sole iOS developer for a sustainability tech startup in Malmö I architected and built a native iOS app from scratch for iPhone and iPad.

 SwiftUI – VisionKit – Firebase – ARKit – Async/Await – MVVM